How can we bring a unified, contemporary identity to a revered campus neighborhood?

-Designed by Cope and Stewardson in 1900, the Danforth Campus at Washington University in St. Louis is defined by Collegiate Gothic buildings, landscaped quadrangles, and pathways that encourage academic connections in a beautiful park-like setting.
-Over time, Danforth's East End of campus had become plagued by roads and parking lots, interrupting this original planning vision.
+The Danforth Campus at Washington University in St. Louis was designed by Cope and Stewardson in 1900.
+It is defined by Collegiate Gothic buildings, landscaped quadrangles, and pathways that encourage academic connections in a beautiful park-like setting.
+But over time, Danforth's East End of campus had become plagued by roads and parking lots, interrupting this original planning vision.

 HIGHLIGHTING ART AND ARCHITECTURE